SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 parameters used: SM_FileHandle *fHandle, SM_PageHandle memPage

 Function Name: readLastBlock()
-Author: Ramyashree Raghunandan
+Author: Nishchal Gante Ravish
-Description: This function reads the last block of the page using memory address memPage, parameters used:SM_FileHandle *fileHandle, SM_PageHandle memPage
+Description: Used to read the last block of the page using memory address.
+The parameters used here are SM_FileHandle *fileHandle, SM_PageHandle memPage

 *********************************